Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Image via Shopify

 The best part is that you can create in-depth segments by adding up to five conditions for each segment.
-You can use “AND” or “OR” operators for setting up these conditions, as shown in the image below:
+You can use “AND”/“OR” operators for setting up these conditions, as shown in the image below:

 Image via Mailchimp

-Though both tools offer substantial segmentation options, they still lack the advanced segmentation capabilities of other tools like Omnisend or Klaviyo.
-Omnisend, for instance, allows you to create unlimited audience segments from over 500 data points.
+Both tools offer segmentation options, but neither have the advanced capabilities of other tools, such as Omnisend, which allows you to create unlimited audience segments from over 500 data points.

-What’s more, it assigns a customer lifecycle stage to each customer to further improve segmentation and targeting.
-It also has ecommerce-specific ready-to-use segments to target for special occasions like Black Friday.
+Additionally, Omnisend assigns a customer lifecycle stage to each customer, further improving segmentation and targeting.
+It also features ecommerce-specific, ready-to-use segments to target special occasions, such as birthdays and Black Friday.

 Marketing automation

-The next aspect of comparing Mailchimp vs. Shopify Email is marketing automation.
+When comparing Mailchimp vs. Shopify Email, definitely think about marketing automation as well.
 We’ll focus on the kind of automation options offered by each tool and the complexity of workflows you can create.

 Image via Shopify

-Mailchimp, on the other hand, has powerful built-in marketing automation features.
-Its customer journey builder offers 70+ pre-built templates that you can customize and use.
+Unlike Shopify Email, Mailchimp has powerful built-in marketing automation features.
+The Customer Journey builder offers an extensive range of pre-built templates that you can customize and use.
 In this regard, it has an advantage over Shopify Email.

-The journey builder is easy to use.
-You can set triggers and conditions and send automated emails with ease.
+Additionally, it’s easy to use, allowing you to set triggers and conditions to send automated emails with ease.
 Here’s an example of a basic automated workflow:

 Image via Mailchimp

 However, you don’t get unlimited access to all of Mailchimp’s marketing automation features.
-For instance, you get only four journey points with the Essentials plan and 200 journey points with the Standard plan.
-Shopify doesn’t have such usage limitations, and marketing automation is available in all of its plans.
+You receive only four journey points with the Essentials plan and 200 journey points with the Standard and Premium plans.
+The free plan doesn’t provide access to automated customer journeys.

 User experience